sharkmoos/proof-of-pwn/README.md

 ## Public Update

-If you're reading this code on GitHub, the event this challenge was designed for has probably ended.
-The challenge was written for the Coventry ethical hacking club's winter hacking event.
-I have made the challenge infrastructure and an example solve script available now for educational purposes.
+If you're reached this repository on GitHub, the event this challenge was written for has probably ended.
+I have now made the challenge infrastructure and an example solve script available now for educational purposes.

 ## Challenge